DarrenCoppinger/playwright-milestone-project/README.md

 4. They click through the images from the playwright's performances and publicity material to get a sense of her work and the aesthetic she has created in these past productions.

 Potential Collaborator visits site:
-1. a actor/director/artist/costume designer/set designer I want to work with the Playwright.
+1. An actor/director/artist/costume designer/set designer I want to work with the Playwright.
 On the "Home" page of the website they see the hero image which has a text box asking, "Want to work with Neasa?"
 2. They click this button which brings them to the Contact page.
 3. They fill in their name, email address and the details of the project they would like to work with the playwright on.
 4. They click the submit button.